Free and Confidential Women’s Care Donate

 3. Learn About Your Options and Seek Support

-If your boyfriend or family are willing, have them attend medical appointments and options consultations with you and offer any assistance they can.
+If your boyfriend or family are willing, have them attend appointments and support sessions with you and offer any assistance they can.
 Be sure to communicate openly and honestly about your feelings.

-A local pregnancy non-profit organization like Soundview Pregnancy Services can offer free options coaching and information during our confidential appointment.
-You can get the facts and medical information to decide on abortion, making an adoption plan, or parenting.
+A local pregnancy non-profit organization like Soundview can offer free options coaching and information during a confidential appointment.
+You can get facts and information regarding abortion, making an adoption plan, or parenting.

 Regardless of which option you choose, it’s your decision.
 You can certainly have input from your loved ones, but make sure you make the best choice for you and your lifestyle.